The-Umbra/Full-Stack-MERN-Social-Media-App/Readme.md

-#This project was developed with MERN.
+1-This project was developed with MERN.
-#Styles made using Material-ui.
+2-Styles made using Material-ui.